 Upon authorization and signing a Member Agreement for students over the age of eighteen, you have the option to receive a library card for a Bookshare account.
 You will need to register for Bookshare with you own login information.

-When accessible media cannot be located via the above sources the publisher must be contacted to request permission to release an electronic version of the text or give the Office of Disability Services permission to scan their materials.
+When accessible media cannot be located via the above sources the publisher must be contacted to request permission to release an electronic version of the text or give the Office of Accessibility Services permission to scan their materials.